 My daughter is not a huge shopper, so whatever is leftover in her wallet at the end of every quarter goes into her savings account and those savings are expected to stay there until she is 18.

 Managing money in our family isn’t just about scrimping for ourselves, either.
+We also think it's important to teach our kids about charity.
 Twice a year, both kids are expected to donate a quarter of their allowance to the charitable organization of their choice, requiring them to set those funds aside throughout the year.

 The amounts are never significant, but the sentiments are.